 When you change the way you look at things, the things you look at change.

 Both of my sons had strep this week.
 Speaking with our social worker from base about getting them treatment in the midst of a changing healthcare plan and the transition of our divorce helped bring clarity to our options.
 Hearing her sassy voice echo through the speaker of my cell phone took me back to when I first met her almost three years ago.
 I needed help bringing our sons home.
 My oldest was attending his first week of school in Florida, because their dad decided to keep them after a summer visit.
 Armed with documents from my lawyer, (that he secured from our judge), I stumbled into her office and told her my story.
 She nodded and said, I know exactly what to do.
-She towered over me, and I felt safe under her wing.
+She towered over me, and I felt safe under her wing as we walked to her office.

 Her confidence, her strength, and her grit supported me as we worked to negotiate how the boys would come home safely.
 She was a source of practical information as I attended to the challenges of working through all of our emotional hurdles of this situation.
 She came to my home and checked on me, helped me get groceries through a food bank, brought us school supplies for use home here in Ohio, and restored my faith in the military as she saw us through the beginning of a custody storm I wasn't aware had been brewing.
 Their father had moved away on amicable terms almost a year prior, and gave no hints he was going to permanently keep our sons with him.
 He had deployed twice in two years and spent almost a year living in Florida.
 When he asked if they could visit over the summer when he returned from his latest deployment, I sent them with blind kindness.
 I believed they should have time with him and didn't want to obstruct their relationship.
 Our divorce wasn't final, but I didn't have any hint that he would betray my trust (about bringing them home).
 However, the summer visit was part of a secret & methodical plan to relocate the boys to live with them.
 He finally disclosed his actions once he thought it would be too late for me to do anything about them.